Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Step 4: Create wrangler.toml Configuration

-Create wrangler.toml in your project root:
+Add wrangler.toml to your project root:

 # wrangler.toml